-As of June 30, 2023 and 2022, the University had set aside \$342.0 million and \$345.3 million, respectively, to pay future UWSRP retiree benefits.
-These assets are in addition to those amounts now residing with the WSIB, which are reflected as a reduction of the TPL beginning in fiscal year 2021.
+As of June 30, 2024, the University had set aside \$360.8 million to pay future UWSRP retiree benefits.
+These assets are in addition to those amounts now residing with the WSIB, which are reflected as a reduction of the TPL.